 Yield is important before and after planting - from selecting seed for a particular field to the ultimate price of the grain.
 The yield of a particular variety does have to work for the farmer economically, wherein low yielding grains - primarily heirlooms - can signal a higher priced product.

 As a dry good, grains maintain freshness for several years in their whole kernel form.
 We harvest yearly, and store in a chemical-free environment.
 If the grains were held for several years in a fumigated environment, you'd really want to know about it.

-Patwin Field: Capay soils are very fertile, and often used for irrigated row crops, field crops, dry-farmed grain, and wildlife habitat.
+Hungry Hollow soils in Capay are very fertile, and often used for irrigated row crops, field crops, dry-farmed grain, and wildlife habitat.
 The silty clay loam in this area extends to a depth of more than 60 inches.
 Clay content ranges from 40-55%; neutral to moderately alkaline.
 Land Capability is 2e (irrigated) and 4e (non irrigated), meaning that soil must be well-managed to prevent erosion and runoff.
 Moderate water storage.
 Natural fertility is high.

 Land quality, categorized by the USDA, is the jumping off point - it helps farmers determine what can be grown and how best to manage the soil.
 Characteristics, like depth, slope, uniformity, and organic matter, impact the soil's ability to retain nutrients and water.
 Most of our grains are grown on Class 1 or 2 soils.

 4 ton/ac of poultry compost applied in November 2018

 Organic matter, soil carbon accumulation and active microbial communities are primary indicators of soil quality.
 Regenerative soil management practices, such as conservation tillage, cover cropping, crop rotations, etc., can enhance the soil while simultaneously restoring the environment, generating resilience, and improving human health.

 Following asparagus and tomatoes